cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-Cheat Engine 6.1
+Cheat Engine 6.2

 Fixes:
-Fixed the first plugin from not getting activated at restart Custom types can now do an unknown initial value scan Fixed the auto assembler highlighter from hiding some text while typing
+Fixed the first plugin from not getting activated at restart Custom types can now do an unknown initial value scan Fixed the auto assembler highlighter from hiding some text while typing Fixed the auto assembler highlighter from not showing hexadecimal values as hex starting with a to f Fixed global debug from crashing in 64-bit (with dbvm)

 Additions and changes:
-Added a profiler so you can find function entry points and see how often they are called Deleting a plugin now calls FreeLibrary on it Ctrl+enter in the luaengine form now automatically executes the command Added direct 3d hook functions (can be used to show trainers inside games) Plugins settings between the 32 and 64-bit executable are now seperated Recalculate addresses with only one selection now only updates the siblings and children.
+Added a profiler so you can find function entry points and see how often they are called Deleting a plugin now calls FreeLibrary on it Ctrl+enter in the luaengine form now automatically executes the command Added direct 3d hook functions (can be used to show trainers and menu's inside games) Plugins settings between the 32 and 64-bit executable are now seperated Recalculate addresses with only one selection now only updates the siblings and children.
 Doesn't touch the parent node Addresslist entries can have the notation +xxx and -xxx, which will calculate the address based on the parent address (If the parent address changes, these change automatically